Code-Institute-Submissions/https-github.com-IBrazyI-Brew_Town/README.md

 ### Technical
 - Google Fonts: Used for both fonts within the site.
 - Font awesome: Used for all icons within the site.
-- Django documention: In depth explinations about django processes
+- Django documention: In-depth explanations about django processes.
 ### Images
 - ![Unsplash](https://unsplash.com/)
     Used for home page background image.
 - ![Ringtons](https://www.ringtons.co.uk/)
-    Used for all tea and coffee images
+    Used for all tea and coffee images.
  ### Acknowledgements
 - Code Institute - Running the course and providing this opportunity.
 - Code Institute Botique Ado: Used heavily for guidance on both django and stripe functionality.
-- Mentor, Spencer - Reviewing my work and helping with technical problems
+- Mentor, Spencer - Reviewing my work and helping with technical problems.
 - Slack Community - Peer reviewing my work.